brunokoga/pathfinder-markdown/prd_markdown/equipment.md

 | 2d8 | 1d10 | 3d8 |
 | 2d10 | 2d6 | 4d8 |

 **Dmg** : These columns give the damage dealt by the weapon on a successful hit.
-The column labeled âDmg (S)â is for Small weapons.
-The column labeled âDmg (M)â is for Medium weapons.
+The column labeled “Dmg (S)” is for Small weapons.
+The column labeled “Dmg (M)” is for Medium weapons.
 If two damage ranges are given, then the weapon is a double weapon.
 Use the second damage figure given for the double weapon's extra attack.
 Table: Tiny and Large Weapon Damage gives weapon damage values for Tiny and Large weapons.

 **Critical** : The entry in this column notes how the weapon is used with the rules for critical hits.
 When your character scores a critical hit, roll the damage two, three, or four times, as indicated by its critical multiplier (using all applicable modifiers on each roll), and add all the results together.